 It was strange enough that military jets were flying low over Renny Rogers home in Waldorf, MD in the middle of the night.

-It was this object, this light blue object, traveling at a phenomenal rate of speed, this Air Force jet was right behind it, chasing it, but the object was just leaving him in the dust.
+It was this object, this light blue object, travelling at a phenomenal rate of speed, this Air Force jet was right behind it, chasing it, but the object was just leaving him in the dust.

 Military officials confirm that F-16 jets from Andrews Air Force Base were scrambled early that Friday morning, after radar detected an unknown aircraft in area airspace.

-We had a track of interest, so we sent up some aircraft, said Maj.
-Douglas Martin, a spokesman for the North American Aerospace Defense Command in Colorado, which has responsibility for defending U.S. airspace.
+We had a track of interest, so we sent up some aircraft, said Major Douglas Martin, a spokesman for the North American Aerospace Defense Command in Colorado, which has responsibility for defending U.S. airspace.

 Everything was fine in the sky, so they returned home.

-It was a routine launch, said Lt.
-Col. Steve Chase, a senior officer with the wing, which keeps pilots and armed jets on 24 hour alert at Andrews to respond to incidents as part of an air defense system protecting Washington after the 9/11 terrorist attacks.
+It was a routine launch, said Lieutenant colonel Steve Chase, a senior officer with the wing, which keeps pilots and armed jets on 24 hour alert at Andrews to respond to incidents as part of an air defense system protecting Washington after the 9/11 terrorist attacks.